josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 With Svelte, by the time you get to the browser, the framework itself has been removed by the compiler.
 Svelte ships only the tiniest bit of runtime; all your framework code has been transformed into minimal vanilla JavaScript before a user ever sees it.

-<SideNote>This approach means there's a certain size tipping point where building with frameworks is actually <em>more</em> effecient.
-However, <a href="https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md" rel="external">your app is very unlikely to hit that scale</a>.</SideNote>
+<SideNote>This approach means there's a certain size tipping point where building with frameworks is actually <em>more</em> efficient.
+However, most apps are very unlikely to hit that scale; here's <a href="https://github.com/halfnelson/svelte-it-will-scale/blob/master/README.md" rel="external">a comparison of React and Svelte bundle size scaling</a>.</SideNote>

 #### Authoring Components